CryptologySAC/authenticityKey/README.md

 4) This verifies that the signature is correct for this address and verificationField.

-##To still figure out
+<h2>To still figure out</h2>
-In worse case a copier can now purchase a handful of original products and clone their keys and fake products can show up with all the same keys that will verify.
+<p>In worse case a copier can now purchase a handful of original products and clone their keys and fake products can show up with all the same keys that will verify.</p>

-##Optional
+<h2>Optional</h2>
-Create a 'notary' wallet that can authenticate producers/retailers as verified by sending a tranasction to the wallet of the producer/retailer.
+<p>Create a 'notary' wallet that can authenticate producers/retailers as verified by sending a tranasction to the wallet of the producer/retailer.<p>